nglinhchi98/nglinhchi98.github.io/index.md

 ---
 [Sea level predictor](http://example.com/)
+<p>In this project, I analyze a dataset of the global average sea level change since 1880.
+You will use the data to predict the sea level change through year 2050.</p>
+<p><i>Tech stack: </i></p>
 ---
 [Page view time series visualizer](http://example.com/)
+<p>For this project, I visualize time series data using a line chart, bar chart, and box plots.
+The dataset containing the number of page views each day on the freeCodeCamp.org forum from 2016-05-09 to 2019-12-03.
+The data visualizations helps to understand the patterns in visits and identify yearly and monthly growth.</p>
+<p><i>Tech stack: Python (pandas, matplotlib, seaborn), Jupyter notebook</i></p>
 ---
 [SQL Project: Ticket database](http://example.com/)
 <p>Group project to create a ticketing system database using SQL, incorporating data manipulation and definition languages to meet project requirements and ensure efficient data management and retrieval.</p>